TomatenKuchenDEV/docs/docs/customcommands.md

 description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
 Explains custom commands and their variables
 ---

-:::caution
+:::danger Customcommands are deprecated

-Customcommands are deprecated and shouldn't be used anyone.
-They were replaced by [integrations](/integrations) - you can find more information there.
+Customcommands shouldn't be used anyone.
+They can be fully replaced by [integrations](/integrations).
+If you need help migrating, join our support server.

 :::